Asymptotic properties of tensor powers in symmetric tensor categories: Characteristic zero

 \subsection{The asymptotic formula}

-Let $\bold k$ be of characteristic zero and $\C$ be a symmetric tensor category over $\bold k$.
+Let $\bold k$ have characteristic zero and $\C$ be a symmetric tensor category over $\bold k$.
 Recall that we are interested in the asymptotics of the number $d_n(V)$ of non-negligible indecomposable summands of $V^{\otimes n}$.
 In fact, we will consider an even more general problem -- the asymptotics of

 where $s\in \Bbb C$ and the sum is over non-negligible indecomposables; e.g., $d_n(V,0)=d_n(V)$, while $d_n(V,1)=\delta(V)^n$, so this is a trivial case.
 Note that if $\C={\rm Rep}(G)$ where $G$ is an affine pro-algebraic group then there are no negligible summands and